Full guide to The Southwest Companion Pass

 If you had an older version of one of the cards and aren’t sure which version it was, you could:

 a.
-Call the number at the back of the card to ask
+Call the number on the back of the card to ask.

 b.
 Check your annual fee.
 The Premier cards have a $99 fee and the Plus card has a $69 fee.
-You can check your statements online and the 1st or 2nd statement will have the annual fee
+You can check your statements online and the first or second statement will have the annual fee.

 Timing the Southwest Companion Pass